AstroHyde/fits-spectrum-format/README.md

 - `no_sky_spectrum`: The observed spectrum flux before sky subtraction
 - `no_sky_sigma` (TBC): Sigma on the observed spectrum flux before sky subtraction

 Note that we have `normalised_flux`, `normalised_sigma`, and `CCF` extensions, but because we haven't normalised or cross-correlated the spectrum yet, there are currently no data in those extensions.
 You can check to see if there is any data in an extension by checking the `DATASUM` header keyword.
 When `DATASUM` is zero, there are no data for that extension.

 We place dummy extensions here so that the analysis groups can be sure they are always referencing the correct data extension.
-(This is a lesson learned from the Gaia-ESO Survey inserting extensions over time, ruffling feathers with the analysis groups)
+This is a lesson learned from the Gaia-ESO Survey inserting extensions over time, ruffling feathers with the analysis groups.
+To future-proof your code we recommend you reference extensions by their `EXTNAME` keyword, but if you just reference extensions by their index you can be assured any additional extensions will only be appended;  **no re-ordering of extensions will happen between major data releases**.

 Once ``GUESS`` (Lin & Ireland) or ``oracle`` (Casey) has run over the standardised FITS files, these `normalised_flux`, `normalised_sigma`, and `CCF` extensions will have data present.